Carbon0-Games/carbon0-web-app/README.md

 ### __Creating a Pull Request__
 When you would like to contribute to the codebase, the following steps are key to keeping the code clean and functional.
+*Recommended*: when doing development work, use `virtualenv`, `Pipenv`, or some other tool for Python virtual environments as you run the code locally.
+Docker is great because it's easy to get up and running, but you may find it harder to do some things such as keeping track of the version numbers for new Python packages you install.

 1. *Non-collaborators*: please first make a Fork of this repository, by clicking on the top left button on this page that says "Fork":
 ![Image of Fork button](https://i.postimg.cc/XJkWQtG1/Screen-Shot-2020-10-16-at-5-25-30-PM.png)